 SOC 6611Y Professional Seminar (beginning with students admitted for the Fall 2017 session)

 SOC 6711Y Research Practicum

 Faculty in each comprehensive area provide a reading list updated on a yearly basis.
-Reading lists are prepared and available for the eight core areas of specialization in the department (Immigration and Ethnicity; Health and Mental Health; Networks and Community; Crime, Deviance and Socio-legal Studies; Gender; Stratification, Work and Labour Markets; Political Sociology; and Sociology of Culture) as well as theory and qualitative and quantitative methods.
+Reading lists are prepared and available for the eight core areas of specialization in the department (Immigration and Ethnicity; Health and Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Stratification, Work and Labour Markets; Political Sociology; and Sociology of Culture) as well as theory and qualitative and quantitative methods.
 Area committees appoint three committee members to serve as the examining committee for a given year.
 Areas listed above without lists (Social Policy, Life Course & Aging, Urban Sociology and Social Demography) will have lists created on an adhoc basis when a student wishes to take an exam in this area.
 Students should notify the graduate director at least six months prior to the start of studying for the exams, so committees may be struck.

 Click here to see current committees, reading lists and details of our comprehensive exam policy.

 We advise students to take core courses related to the fields in which they plan to be examined prior to taking the exam.
 These courses are designed to help students understand the major developments and debates in the field.

 In preparation for the Ph.D. thesis, Ph.D. candidates must demonstrate an adequate knowledge of a language other than English if an additional language is deemed essential for satisfactory completion of research for the thesis.